cybrilla/tutes/linkedin/register-app-with-linkedin.md

 Register your app with LinkedIn:
 ================================

-Login into your account.
+Log into your account.
 Then follow:

 Step1 : Create an Application
 -----